random1106/CTF_writeup/cryptography/rsa_orcale/solution.md

 The idea follows from this youtube video https://www.youtube.com/watch?v=XsiwqgGourA explained by Prof. Martin Carlisle

 We have a password $b$ (encrypted from an unknown $a$) that is encoded.
-The oracle on the server allows us to encrypt and decrypt almost anything, however, the only restriction is that we cannot decode $b$ directly to get $a$.
+The oracle on the server allows us to encrypt and decrypt almost anything, however, the only restriction is that we cannot decrypt $b$ directly to get $a$.

 So the idea is, we first encrypt \x02, the oracle should give us $g$ where